lab-smile/grace-cli/README.md

 # GRACE Standalone tool

-GRACE-CL is a tool for processing NIfTI (.nii.gz) files using [GRACE model](https://github.com/lab-smile/GRACE)
+GRACE-CL is a tool for processing NIfTI (.nii or .nii.gz) files using [GRACE model](https://github.com/lab-smile/GRACE), batch processing is also supported.

 ## Prerequisites